Rachel Drummond

-One of the most important aspects of a crime scene is proper recording of all of the evidence, and photography can play an important role in that.
-Training as a professional crime scene photographer will require understanding many different aspects of crime scene investigation and learning about the types of photos that need to be taken to document clues and details.
+One of the most important aspects of a crime scene is the proper recording of all of the evidence, and photography can play an important role in that.
+Training as a professional crime scene photographer will require understanding many different aspects of crime scene investigation and learning about the types of photos needed to document clues and details.
 These photographs can later be used in investigation and prosecution efforts, which means they are essential to the criminal justice process.
-Photographers will often be at the crime scene while it is still active and so they will need to know what to do so that they do not damage or destroy evidence, and they also need to know how to properly collect, store, and authenticate their crime scene photos.

 Those who want to pursue a forensic photography career should be interested in photography, naturally.
 They should also want to learn more about the specifics of crime scene investigation, as they will need to know how their photos can be used to document evidence.
 Together, the career provides a blend of science, law, and photography.
-While forensic photography can and often is learned on the job, having a strong academic background in criminal justice and crime scene investigation techniques is by far the best way to begin the pursuit of this interesting and unique career.
-Pursuing a well-rounded crime investigation education that incorporates forensic photography courses can help prepare aspiring professionals not only to photograph the scene properly, but also to handle those photos such that they may be submitted into evidence and interpret those photos in the context of the larger investigation to help solve the crime.

 Featured Crime Scene & Photography Programs | ||